 Where Jamieson’s charts differed most noticeably from those of Fortin and Bode was in his modelling of the constellation figures.
 Fortin and Bode closely followed the depictions in Flamsteed’s Atlas Coelestis, but Jamieson allowed himself greater artistic freedom.
 His figures were more realistically drawn, notably in his improvements on Flamsteed’s unconvincing portrayals of Lacerta, Lynx, Cancer, Scorpius, and the frankly ugly Canis Major.
 Overall, Jamieson’s figures are more appealing than those of his predecessors.

 More than 100 constellations are included, mostly the same as those shown by Bode.
-Jamieson also introduced three constellations of his own devising: Norma Nilotica (Plate 21), a rod held by Aquarius, presumably for measuring the depth of the Nile (i.e. a Nilometer); Noctua, the night owl (Plate 27), which took the place of the Solitaire; while on his chart of the southern skies he quietly replaced Lacaille’s Reticulum with Solarium, the sundial.
+Jamieson also introduced three constellations of his own devising: Norma Nilotica, a rod held by Aquarius, for measuring the depth of the Nile (i.e. a Nilometer); Noctua, the owl, which took the place of the Solitaire; while on his chart of the southern skies he quietly replaced Lacaille’s Reticulum with Solarium, the sundial.
 Facsimiles of Jamieson’s charts were published in 1989 as part of a book called Men, Monsters and the Modern Universe by George Lovi and Wil Tirion.

 As well as the charts, Jamieson’s Atlas contained a substantial amount of text including descriptions of the constellations, lists of the main stars with positions for the year 1820, and exercises for students.
-A scan of the entire first edition, attractively hand coloured, from the Linda Hall Library in Kansas City, can be seen here.
-Another copy of the charts, from the US Naval Observatory’s collection, can be seen here, while charts from the second edition can be seen here.
+A scan of the first edition from the US Naval Observatory’s collection can be seen here, while charts from the second edition can be seen here.
 The thumbnails at the bottom of this page link to the US Naval Observatory scans held on Wikimedia Commons.
 Thanks to them all for making these scans freely available.